-1. All placements are made by the Center of Excellence, Academic advising and Student Services/Clinical Placements in conjunction with the principals and/or school liaison in partnering school districts and the respective program coordinators at Coastal Carolina University.
+1. All placements are made by the Office of Clinical Placements and Educator Licensure in conjunction with the principals and/or school liaison in partnering

-2. Placements must be made in school settings with teachers who meet the criteria required for hosting a candidate.

-3. A teacher candidate may not be assigned a placement with a relative or close family member/family friend/colleague who is serving as the cooperating teacher (or paraprofessional), or where the principal is a family member.
-Candidates may not be assigned to a school they attended as a child or that a family member attends.

-4. Every candidate is required to have a variety of diverse experiences throughout his/her program.
-Students must be assigned to a site which will have the necessary requirements for placements.

-5. Candidates may be placed in any of our partnering school districts.
+- school districts and the respective program coordinators at Coastal Carolina University. - 2.
+Placements must be made in school settings with teachers who meet the criteria required for hosting a candidate. - 3.
+A teacher candidate may not be assigned a placement with a relative or close family member/family friend/colleague who is serving as the cooperating teacher (or paraprofessional), or where the principal is a family member.
+Candidates may not be assigned to a school they attended as a child or that a family member attends. - 4.
+Every candidate is required to have a variety of diverse experiences throughout his/her program.
+Students must be assigned to a site which will have the necessary requirements for placements. - 5.
+Candidates may be placed in any of our partnering school districts.